 My values and beliefs (a few of them)

 - Give before I get.
-If you’ve read some of my blog posts and are on my email list, I hope you’ll see what I mean.
+If you’ve read some of my blog posts, read my free guide, or are on my email list, I hope you’ll see what I mean.

 - Making money is noble.
-Without money we’d have empty dinner tables and couldn’t buy anything for our kids’ birthdays.
+Without money we’d have empty dinner tables and couldn’t buy anything for our loved ones’ birthdays.
 That’s why you’re in business.
 But you couldn’t do it without attracting new customers somehow.
-Helping my clients win local customers is why I’m in business – and I can only stay in business as long as I bring the rain.
+Helping my clients get more local customers is why I’m in business – and I can only stay in business as long as I help bring the rain.

 Enough about me.
 How can I help you?

-If you do nothing else today, check out my blog posts and get on my email list (see right-hand sidebar), if you haven’t done so already.
-That’s one way to learn more about how to get visible in local search.
+If you do nothing else today, check out my blog posts and get on my email list (see right-hand sidebar).
+By the way, another way to get on my email list is to download my free step-by-step guide to local visibility.

 Not sure of the best next step?
 Feel free to contact me.